Customers Bancorp, Inc. Class Action Alert: Wolf Haldenstein Adler Freeman & Herz LLP Reminds Investors That A Securities Class Action Lawsuit Has Bee...

 CLICK HERE TO PROVIDE CONTACT INFORMATION AND JOIN THE CASE

-NEW YORK, Dec.
-09, 2024 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP (“Wolf Haldenstein”) announces that a federal securities class action lawsuit has been filed in the United States District Court for the Eastern District of Pennsylvania on behalf of persons and entities that purchased or otherwise acquired Customers Bancorp, Inc (“Customers” or the“Company”) (NYSE: CUBI) securities between: March 1, 2024, through August 8, 2024, inclusive (the“Class Period”).
+Haldenstein Adler Freeman & Herz LLP ("Wolf Haldenstein") announces that a federal securities class action lawsuit has been filed in the United States District Court for the Eastern District of Pennsylvania on behalf of persons and entities that purchased or otherwise acquired Customers Bancorp, Inc

 CLICK HERE TO PROVIDE CONTACT INFORMATION AND JOIN THE CASE